ivanov/yippee-cahier/doc/design.rst

 This allows us to use - say - vim - for editing text and code.

-The IPython notebook is pleasantly interactive in showing us rendering of LaTex, and output of code execution, but the web interface feels heavy and uncomfortable when writing anything longer than a few pages.
+The IPython notebook is pleasantly interactive in showing us rendering of LaTeX, and output of code execution, but the web interface feels heavy and uncomfortable when writing anything longer than a few pages.